isaaclins/Discord-Python-RAT/README.md

 - Ensure your changes do not break existing functionality.
 - Use common sense to make decisions that contribute to the overall improvement of the project.

 Thank you for considering contributing to our project!
-Your efforts help make this project better for everyone.
+Your efforts help make this project better for everyone. ♥♥♥ Ill try to give you credits for what you did and how it helped in the project!